Guidelines for APSP Standard Writing &

 - Be available and willing to work with staff by phone and email.

-- Assign work to task forces as necessary.
+- Create and assign work to task forces as necessary.

 IV.
 Committee Membership - Appointment, Terms of Office, Responsibilities

 Committee members shall be selected to provide expertise necessary for the work of the committee.
 Entities outside the industry are allowed to be members of standards writing committees without being members of APSP such as public health and building code officials.
-Potential new members shall submit an APSP Willingness to Serve form.
+Potential new members shall obtain and complete a committee membership application from APSP staff and return it to APSP staff for its review in consultation with the committee chairman.
+Submittal of an application does not necessarily guarantee a voting seat on the committee.

-If the committee is at maximum size, new Willingness to Serve forms will be held until a vacancy occurs.
-If the committee is not at maximum size, the chair and staff will receive and review new Willingness to Serve forms.
-At the chair's and staff's discreton, new applications may be reviewed by additional members of the committee.
-However, the final decision on appointment is made by the chair in consultation with the APSP staff.
-At the chair's discretion, new applicants may be invited to attend one or more meetings as a guest prior to appontment.
-If a new member is appointed after the first meeting of the year, that year will still be considered the first year of a 3 year term.
+If the committee is at maximum size, applications will be held until a voting vacancy occurs.
+New applications to a SWC will be held in abeyance until after the committee has completed its revision cycle and the standard published, so as not to interrupt/delay the standards committee’s drafting progress.
+The chair may ask the applicant to serve as an “observer” during the interim.
+At the chair's and staff's discretion, new applications may be reviewed by additional members of the committee.
+However, the final decision on appointment is made by the chair in consultation with the committee and APSP staff.
+At the chair's discretion, new applicants may be invited to attend one or more meetings as a guest prior to appointment.
+If a new member is appointed to an SMI after the first meeting of the year, that year will still be considered the first year of a three year term.

 - Meeting attendance is required.
-Members must not miss two (2) consecutive meetings.
-Members who miss two consecutive meetings unless excused for good cause by the chairman are considered to have tendered their resignations.
+Members must not miss two (2) consecutive meetings held either face-to-face or remotely.
+Members who miss two consecutive meetings unless excused for good cause by the chairman are considered to have tendered their resignation and will be administratively removed from the committee without warning.

-- Be willing to review materials and vote on new issues in between meetings by letter ballot.
-Letter ballots may be conducted via e-mail, fax, or regular mail.
+- Review materials and vote on new issues in between meetings by letter ballot.
+Letter ballots may be conducted via email, fax, or regular mail.

 - Committee members must return ballots on time.

-- Membership will be terminated if a member fails to respond to two consecutive ballot issues without notification to the secretariat of justifiable cause.
+- Membership will be terminated if a member fails to respond to two consecutive ballots or request for action issues without notification to the secretariat of justifiable cause.

 - Accept homework assignments and complete them in a timely fashion.

-- Membership may be terminated if a member fails to complete two consecutive homework assignments.
+- Membership may be terminated if a member fails to complete two consecutive homework assignments, or takes committee work, discussions or drafts outside of the committee without permission of the Chair.

 - Standards writing committees are responsible for drafting all or parts of the designated standard and drafting responses to comments.

-- To be reappointed, members must adhere to responsibilities ?outlined herein.
+- To maintain good standing and to be reappointed, members must adhere to APSP’s Volunteer Code of Conduct.

 V. Meeting Schedule

-- Chairs of Standards Writing Committees (SWC) are to work with staff to hold meetings (either face to face or on the Internet with teleconferencing) as? frequently as the volume and complexity of work dictates and to meet deadlines.
+- The Chair is to work with staff to hold meetings, either face to face or remotely, as frequently as the volume and complexity of work dictates and to meet deadlines.

-- Standards Writing Committees (SWC) must adhere to timelines established by ANSI for standards development and revision.
+- SWCs must adhere to timelines established by the ANSI Essential Requirements for standards revision and development.

 A majority (51%) of the voting members of a committee constitutes a quorum.
 The act of a majority (51%) of the members present at a meeting at which a quorum is present shall decide the lawful act of the committee.
 When less than a quorum is present at a meeting, those present may take actions and adopt resolutions that must be subsequently ratified by a majority vote at a meeting of a quorum or by mail, e-mail, fax, or other written or electronic means.